PBPK6/BookHaven/README.md

 - Mochammad Ezar Yudha --- Reviews and Ratings, Book features
 - Gusti Faturahman Rais --- Login, Register and Edit Profile
 - Alfian Fadhlurrahman --- Add Book, Book Details

+## Post-Project
+There are some changes that we made while working on the project, what we changed is the implementation of genres.
+You will see that our project does not include genres attached to the books and as a result, all features pertaining to genre are not considered.
+Furthermore, we scrapped the role of writer in our project, so to register is automatically a reader and can do all the things reader should.
+Adding books role has moved to admin.